agens-no/PolyglotUnity/README.md

 ## Current Features
 - Download latest polyglot master sheet as CSV or TSV
 - Download a custom localization sheet as CSV or TSV
+    - If you use the same keys as the master sheet your keys will override the master sheet.
 - Import the downloaded file and parse it
+    - The sheet is parsed every time you play the game so you can iterate fast.
 - Managing localizations
 	- Specify any number of csv or tsv files to parse
 	- Select language